Carlos di Sarli: Active years as a musician

 In 1930, during a performance in the café El Germinal, di Sarli had an argument with one of the café's owners who did not understand that he wore dark glasses on stage for medical reasons because of his accident at age 13.
 Di Sarli promptly moved with his orchestra to Bahía Blanca, where he performed at the La Central club.
 In 1932, Antonio Rodríguez Lesende joined the orchestra as a singer.
 In 1934, for unclear reasons, di Sarli left the orchestra and moved to Rosario in Santa Fe province where he joined a small band with the bandoneón player Juan Cambareri, the violin player Alberto Saikievich and the singer Roberto Pieri.
 His sextet continued to play without him, later changing its name to Orquesta Novel due to their performances at the club Novelty.
 At the request of the orchestra's members in 1935, di Sarli rejoined the band temporarily to replace the pianist Ricardo Canataro who was ill at the time.

 In late 1938, di Sarli reorganized his orchestra and in January 1939 debuted in Radio El Mundo.
 His orchestra consisted of Roberto Guisado, Ángel Goicoechea and Adolfo Pérez on violin, Roberto Gianitelli, Domingo Sánchez and Roberto Mititieri on bandoneón and Domingo Capurro on bass.
 The singer was Ignacio Murillo, soon to be replaced by Roberto Rufino who was 16 years old at the time.
 On December 11, 1939, they recorded for RCA Victor the tangos Corazón (composed by di Sarli, with Hector Marco's lyrics) and Retirao by Carlos Posadas.
 He stayed with this recording label until 1949, when he withdrew from tango for commercial reasons.

 In November 1951, he returned to the label Music Hall until April 1953 recording 84 tracks with the vocals of Mario Pomar and Oscar Serpa.
 From June 1954 until 1958 he returned to the RCA Victor label, leaving that year for Philips to record his last 14 tracks with Horacio Casares and Jorge Durán.

+The TANGO-DJ.AT Database lists 4,870 different transfers of recordings by Di Sarli from 78-rpm discs, LPs, CDs and digital sources.